dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0210.md

 Locating Any file or folder paths used in your LSP files should be dynamic and not static.
 Never assume that there will always be a C drive or a specific network drive and folder structure on the workstation on which the LSP files will be loaded.
 Your programs should be designed to look for any files it needs as part of the Support File Search Path setting in the Options or Application Preferences dialog box.
 You learned how to add a folder to the Support File Search Path setting in the「Managing the Locations of AutoLISP Files」section earlier in this chapter.

 Naming Autodesk recommends, although it is completely optional, adding a unique prefix to the beginning of your custom functions, even to global variables.
 This unique prefix will help you avoid potential conflicts when your LSP files are loaded into AutoCAD on a workstation that could have unknown custom programs loaded as well.
 For example, I use hypr_ as my prefix of choice (it's a shortened version of HyperPics).
 A function name of c:drawplate would become c:hypr_drawplate.
 You could then create a custom (CUI/CUIX) file that adds your functions to the user interface or an alias-like LSP file that makes it easier to access your functions.
-Though not necessary—nor does it stop others from using your prefix—you can register the prefix you want to use at usa.autodesk.com/adsk/servlet/index?id=1075006&siteID=123112.
+Though not necessary — nor does it stop others from using your prefix — you can register the prefix you want to use at usa.autodesk.com/adsk/servlet/index?id=1075006&siteID=123112.

 Testing Testing is a must when you begin deploying your files.
 I can't overemphasize how important testing is when you deploy your LSP files.
 You want to make sure your programs execute as expected on various workstations running AutoCAD.
 I discuss some common testing techniques in Chapter 19,「Catching and Handling Errors.」